Additive subordination of multiparameter Markov processes

 \begin{remark} We observe that a $k$-parameter stochastic process $(\XX(\ss),\ss \in \RR^k_+)$ is a random field as natural generalization of a stochastic process in which the time interval is replaced by a different set (see \cite{applebaum2009levy}, section 1.1.8 or \cite{khoshnevisan2006multiparameter}). \end{remark}

-The multiparameter Lévy process introduced in \cite{ba} is an example of stochastically continuous multiparameter Markov process, see Example \ref{ex:1} for the semigroup associated to a multiparameter Lévy process.
-Another important example is the following. \begin{example} Let $\XX^{(j)}(s_j)$, $j=1,\ldots,k$ be independent Markov processes, then $\XX(\ss) = \sum_{j=1}^k \XX^{(j)}(s_j)$ is a $k$-parameter Markov process.
-The proof is straightforward. \end{example} From Point \ref{point:LinOperator} in Definition \ref{def:HomogeneousMArkovProcess}, it follows that, for $\ss \in \RR^k_+$ and $\xx \in \RR^d$,
+The multiparameter L\'evy process introduced in \cite{ba} is an example of a stochastically continuous multiparameter Markov process, see Example \ref{ex:1} for the semigroup associated to a multiparameter L\'evy process.
+Another important example is the following. \begin{example} Let $\XX_j(s_j)$, for $j \in \{1,\dots,k\}$, be independent Markov processes, then, the process $\XX(\ss;k) = (\XX_1(s_1), \dots, \XX_k(s_k))$ is a $k$-parameter Markov process.
+The proof is provided in Section 2.2 of Chapter 11 in \cite{khoshnevisan2006multiparameter}. \end{example} From Item \ref{point:LinOperator} in Definition \ref{def:HomogeneousMArkovProcess}, it follows that, for $\ss \in \RR^k_+$ and $\xx \in \RR^d$,